Guide to IT Infrastructure for Your Small Business

 On-premises infrastructure is just what it sounds like – hosting servers, networking hardware, storage volumes, and other necessary equipment within your company facilities or leased space in a third-party data centre.
 This type of setup requires you to have ample physical space to support the infrastructure, including ventilation, cooling, security, and appropriate electrical wiring.

-Although hardware has gotten significantly smaller over the years, you still need to think about storing it in a dedicated space.
-Similarly, you will also be responsible for sourcing the equipment, paying for it, and maintaining it on your own.
+Although computer hardware has gotten significantly smaller over the years, you still need to think about storing it in a dedicated space.
+Similarly, you will also be responsible for determining your present and future hardware needs, sourcing the equipment, paying for it, and maintaining it on your own.

 In contrast, cloud infrastructure refers to moving your data and applications to a cloud environment instead.
 In the cloud, you have access to pay-as-you-go pricing, near-instant scaling on-demand, and the ability to go global in seconds with the cloud provider's network of data centres and edge locations.
 Moving your workloads to the cloud comes with entirely different considerations from what you would typically think about when planning an on-premises deployment.
 For example, you can focus on the per-second, per-minute, per-hour costs of running your workloads rather than the capital costs of hardware.
 You think about how you will integrate your systems, design new apps or optimize legacy apps using cloud-native architectures, what type of computing capabilities you need, and how you will access the environment.